NovDmytro/mvca/README.md

 )
 ```

-'sql' - is your sql query
+`'sql'` - is your sql query
-'params' - not requered, array of params, that you used in sql query.
+`'params'` - not requered, array of params, that you used in sql query.
 Also it can contain array of arrays, in this case you will have multiple requests for each
-'returnType' - not requered, 'array' - will return array of rows, 'row' - will return only first row, 'lastInsertId' - will return last insert id.
-Default is array
+`'returnType'` - not requered, `'array'` - will return array of rows, `'row'` - will return only first row, `'lastInsertId'` - will return last insert id.
+Default is `'array'`

 Get last insert id in another way:
 ```